ddl-jwu/domino-ray-tuning-hugging-face/README.md

-# Hyperparameter Tuning of Hugging Face Model using Ray
+# Hyperparameter Search using Ray Tune & Hugging Face

 This repository holds some example code for tuning hyperparameters of a Hugging Face model using Ray, in Domino.